One dimensional representations of finite $W$-algebras, Dirac reduction and the orbit method: Finite -algebras for classical Lie algebras

 \subsection{Generators of the $W$-algebra}

-Here we recall formulas for generators of $S(\gl_N, e)$, due to Brundan and Kleshchev \cite{BK06}.
+Here we recall formulas for generators of $S(\gl_N, e)$, due to Brundan and Kleshchev \cite[\textsection 9]{BK06}, see also \cite[\textsection 3.3]{BK08}.
 Their notation is slightly different, however it is a simple exercise to translate between the two settings.
-In this Section we continue to assume that the involution on $\{1,...,n\}$ coming from Lemma~\ref{L:involutionforlambda} is trivial.
-This implies that $\lambda$ is even.
+In this section we continue to assume that all parts of $\lambda$ are odd when $\ve = 1$ and all parts are even when $\ve = -1$.

-Now for $1 \le i,j \le n$, $0 \le x < n$ and $r > 0$, we let
+Now for $1 \le i,k \le n$, $0 \le x < n$ and $r > 0$, we let

 where the sum is taken over all indexes such that for $m=1,...,s$

 satisfying the following six conditions: \begin{itemize} \item[(a)] $\sum_{m=1}^s (2l_m - 2j_m + \lambda_{i_m} - \lambda_{k_m}) = 2(r - s)$; \item[(b)] $2l_m- 2j_m + \lambda_{i_m} - \lambda_{k_m} \ge 0$ for each $m = 1,\dots,s$; \item[(c)] if $k_m > x$, then $l_m < j_{m+1}$ for each $m = 1,\dots,s-1$; \item[(d)] if $k_m \le x$ then $l_m \ge j_{m+1}$ for each $m = 1,\dots,s-1$; \item[(e)] $i_1 = i$, $k_s = k$; \item[(f)] $k_m = i_{m+1}$ for each $m = 1,\dots,s-1$. \end{itemize}